-WSDOT's public transportation grants help provide access, mobility and independence to Washington residents.
-Made possible by state and federal funds, these grants, along with regional mobility grants, provide transit services within and between cities, purchase new buses and other equipment, provide public transportation service for the elderly and people with disabilities, and improve public transportation in and between rural communities.
+WSDOT's public transportation grants help provide access, mobility, independence and improved options to Washington residents.
+Made possible by the Consolidated , Formula and Regional Mobility grant programs, these grants provide transit services within and between cities, create transit-oriented infrastructure, purchase new buses and other equipment, provide public transportation service for the elderly and people with disabilities, and improve public transportation in and between rural communities.

 Many types of organizations may qualify for WSDOT's public transportation grants including: